mps4c/spec/README.md

 Module name is concatenated form of two parts separated by double underscores(`__`).

-The two parts are _package name_ which is required and _module name part_ which is optional.
+The two parts are [_package name part_](#package-name) which is required and _module name part_ which is optional.

 The _Word_ consists of lowercase letters and digits. (`[a-z0-9]`)

-The _Word_ can't contain consecutive underscores, or begin with a digit.

 The _module name part_ is one or more _Word_ separated by underscore(`_`).

+But _package name part_ has extra constraint: can't starts with digit.

 If the package name is `ft_args`, the module name can be `ft_args` or `ft_args__free`.